APPLICATIONS OPEN FOR SEPTEMBER 2024

 MA in Screenwriting Frequently Asked Questions

 This is a one-year, full-time or two-year, part-time course accredited by DeMontfort University.
-You will be required to commit to 20 hours per week.
 The course will be held at Raindance Film School, London, and/or online depending on government guidance on COVID-19 restrictions.

 The Programme consists in six modules that will develop the necessary craft and industry skills to become a working screenwriter, with knowledge of general storytelling rules as well as how they apply to specific film forms.